9 min read

 Preparation is key

 To run a successful student government campaign, you have to be prepared for serious commitment.
-Campaigning doesn’t just start the week you hand out flyers, and the road to office can be surprisingly long and tedious.
+Campaigning doesn't just start the week you hand out flyers, the road to office can be surprisingly long and tedious.
 But with a little creativity and determination, you can put together a plan that will give the process more clarity.

 Try these strategies to help put your best foot forward and ace your election: